justincasher/justincasher.github.io/articles/Categorical-Products-and-Coproducts.md

 We call the maps $$ \iota_m $$ the *inclusion into $$ A_m $$*.

-&emsp; The following table gives some examples of what we call products and coproducts in different categories:
+&emsp; The following table gives common names of products and coproducts in different categories:

 | Category | Product | Coproduct |
 | :--------: | :-------: | :---------: |